 Fabienne's research looks at how colonialism and neocolonialism generated an extractivist ideology of dominance that has created the racial discriminations and climatic damages we are facing today all over the world.
 She explores Caribbean artistic responses to those issues where race and climate intersect in critical terms.

-- Director of Graduate Studies (Hispanic Studies)
+- Head of Hispanic Studies

 - Director of the Yesu Persaud Centre for Caribbean Studies

 - The Post-Columbus Syndrome: Commemorations, Identity and Cultural Nationalisms in the Caribbean since 1992 (Palgrave Macmillan, 2014)

 - Marguerite Yourcenar, Alejo Carpentier.
 Ecritures de l’histoire (Peter Lang Ed., Bruxelles, Belgium, 2008)

 - Le roman noir au paradis perdu : le néo-polar cubain de Leonardo Padura (L’Harmattan Ed., Paris, France, 2007)

 - Le roman noir à l’encre de l’histoire: Manuel Vázquez Montalbán et Didier Daeninckx (L’Harmattan Ed., Paris, France, 2006)

 - Alejo Carpentier, Pintando la Historia : Narrativa histórica, narrativa icnográfica (Tizona Ed., Barcelona, Spain, 2006)